vtex-apps/order-configuration/docs/README.md

-# Custom Price Selector for B2B Users
+# Order Configuration - B2B

 This component allows a B2B user to select a pricing profile.